-- Teachers have statutory authority to discipline pupils whose behaviour is unacceptable, who break the school rules or who fail to follow a reasonable instruction (Section 90 and 91 of the Education and Inspections Act 2006). - The power also applies to all paid staff (unless the Headteacher says otherwise) with responsibility for pupils, such as teaching assistants. - Teachers can discipline pupils at any time the pupil is in school or elsewhere under the charge of a teacher, including on school visits. - Teachers can also discipline pupils in certain circumstances when a pupil's misbehaviour occurs outside of school. - Teachers have a power to impose detention outside school hours. - Teachers can confiscate pupils' property.
+- Teachers have statutory authority to discipline pupils whose behaviour is unacceptable, who break the school rules or who fail to follow a reasonable instruction (Section 90 and 91 of the Education and Inspections Act 2006). - The power also applies to all paid staff. - Teachers can discipline pupils at any time the pupil is in school or elsewhere under the charge of a teacher, including on school visits, or in relation to behaviour whilst wearing school uniform, including when on the journey to and from school. - Teachers can also discipline pupils in certain circumstances when a pupil's misbehaviour occurs outside of school. - Teachers have a power to impose detention outside school hours including INSET days. - Teachers can confiscate pupils' property. - The law does not make exceptions for parental inconvenience when authorising teachers to impose sanctions.